apache/spark-website/index.md

     <h2>Runs Everywhere</h2>

     <p class="lead">
-      Spark runs on Hadoop YARN, Apache Mesos, standalone, or in the cloud.
-It can talk to and read from many different data sources such as HDFS, Cassandra, HBase, S3.
+      Spark runs on Hadoop, Mesos, standalone, or in the cloud.
+It can access diverse data sources including HDFS, Cassandra, HBase, S3.
     </p>

     <p>